Jonathan Gordon-Davies: Casting

 Pinner joined the cast of Brookside in 1987.
-He was introduced alongside Jane Cunliffe who plays his fiancée Laura Wright and they debuted on-screen during episodes broadcast April 1987.
+He was introduced alongside Jane Cunliffe, who plays his fiancée Laura Wright, and they debuted on-screen during episodes broadcast April 1987.
 Pinner received the role after a prolonged period of unemployment.
 Not working caused him to become depressed and he moved to back in with his parents in Bournemouth.
 After a few weeks of being home, Pinner secured the role of Jonathan.
-It was his first significant television role and one Pinner credited as being therapeutic.
-He told Mike Hrano of TVTimes that when he needed it the most, "Brookside rescued me, not only in a professional sense but also on a personal level."
+Pinner attended an interview about the role in London and within a week he had received the role, attended costume fittings and began filming for the role. he told a reporter from Daily Echo that he recalled feeling he had done well in his audition and after that "it all happened very quickly".